 7 – Feed the Children

-Feed the Children is in seventh position in our List of Top 15 NGO’s in USA.
+Feed the Children is in the seventh position in our list of top NGOs in USA.
 Feed the Children exists to end childhood hunger.
 It’s the cause upon which they were founded in 1979 and the one that they continue to fight for each and every day.

 They know it takes the power of many to end childhood hunger for good.
 They connect donors, experts, partners, leaders and communities to attack the problem from all angles.

 They are taking a stand and they will not rest until every child has enough to eat.

 - Create a world where no child goes to bed hungry.

 - Providing hope and resources for those without life’s essentials.